Where is the New Adelphi Theatre?

 Entry to the New Adelphi Building is fully accessible with step-free access and double automatic doors.

 There is level access to male and female toilets and an accessible toilet, which are located on the ground floor behind the Box Office.
-There are additional toilets situated on the first floor above Box Office which can be accessed via the lifts.
+There are additional toilets – including gender neutral toilets – situated on the first floor above Box Office which can be accessed via the lifts.

 Our bar area (first floor) is accessible via the lift; the counter is not lowered but assistance is available if required.

-If you have limited mobility or are accompanied by a guide dog, please let us know in advance and we will allocate you a seat with step-free access and extra room, at the side or back of the stalls.
+If you have limited mobility or are accompanied by a guide dog, please email Hannah at the Box Office (email@example.com) to let us know and we will allocate you a seat with step-free access and extra room.

-If there’s anything we can do to assist you during your visit, call us on 0161 295 2533 and let us know and we’ll do everything we can to make your visit to the New Adelphi Theatre a fantastic one!
+If there’s anything we can do to assist you during your visit, please contact the Box Office at firstname.lastname@example.org and let us know.
+We’ll do everything we can to make your visit to the New Adelphi Theatre a fantastic one!

 Do you permit babes in arms?

-The New Adelphi Theatre will always aspire to make all customers welcome, however many of our events and performances are for ages 16+.
-In consideration of our audience and performers, no children under 3 years of age are admitted to our theatre unless the production is appropriate for very young children.
-We will state ‘babes in arms are welcome’ on the event page and will promote this via our social media channels.
+The New Adelphi Theatre will always aspire to make all customers welcome, however most of our events have age restrictions from 12+ to 18+.
+In consideration of our audience and performers, no children under 3 years of age are admitted to our Theatre unless the production is appropriate for very young children.
+We will state ‘babes in arms are welcome’ on the event page and will promote this via our social media channels (Instagram ¦ X ¦ Facebook).
 Babes in arms will be admitted for free and should be seated on the lap of a paying adult.

-Should the babe in arm become restless and noisy, it would be appreciated if the parent/guardian could leave the performance to settle the child and we will endeavour to enable you to return as soon as possible.
+Should the babe in arm become restless and noisy, it is recommended the parent/guardian leave the performance to settle the child; we will endeavor to enable you to return as soon as possible.
 Baby change facilities are provided in the accessible toilets.

 Are any of your performances Relaxed, BSL interpreted, Captioned or Audio Described?

-There is a School of Arts and Media logo on some of the events in your brochure.
+There is a School of Arts, Media and Creative Technologies logo on some of the events in your brochure.
 What does this mean?

 This means our students work is presented alongside our professional programme of work.
 This gives our students the chance to have their work programmed for a public audience.